Get Free 3D Consultation Now

 In some cases, lumpiness or unevenness on the lips may occur if the filler isn’t distributed evenly and appropriately.

-Even though it can usually be fixed with adjustment or massage, this Irregular filler distribution may contribute to localised firmness in certain portions of the lips.
+Even though it can usually be fixed with adjustment or massage, irregular filler distribution may contribute to localised firmness in certain areas of the lips.

 Overfilling